sorbet/sorbet/README.md

 For the best chance of success:

-- Use Ubuntu 16.04 (18.04 *might* work, 20.04 almost definitely won't work)
-- Run `sudo apt-get install libncurses-dev`
+- Run `sudo apt-get install libncurses-dev libssl-dev`

 Then run: